AkshithaReddy1899/Microverse-Portfolio/README.md

 # Microverse-Portfolio-Project

-Portfolio project to understand how to parse a Figma design to create a UI Flexbox to place elements in the page.
+Portfolio project to understand how to parse a Figma design to create a UI.
+Flexbox to place elements in the page.
 Build a personal portfolio site.
 Use images and backgrounds to enhance the look of the website.